Manpage logo

 −−no−compress

 This option tells gpg to disable compression (i.e. using option -z0).
-It is useful for archiving only large files which are are already compressed (e.g. a set of videos).
+It is useful for archiving only large files which are already compressed (e.g. a set of videos).

 −−gpg gpgcmd